codeaudit/SayKitSDK/Tour/05-conversation-topics.md

 ## The `SAYConversationTopic` class

-In UIKit on iOS, the primary building block for the graphical interface is the `UIView`; the analogous class in SayKit is called the `SAYConversationTopic`.
-Let's consider what could be considered `UIView`'s three major roles:
+Staying with UIKit for a moment, let's highlight what could be considered `UIView`'s three major roles:

-1. Declaring visual output:
-2. Handling screen input:
+1. Handling screen input: configuring touch event-recognizing behavior (taps, gestures, etc.)
+2. Declaring visual output: drawing their visual content to their frame on screen
-3. Managing the interface hierarchy:
+3. Managing the interface hierarchy: composing subviews capable of handling lower-level UI concerns

+With those capabilities, a `UIView` instance is able to fulfill its limited duties as the link between the user and application for a particular rectangle of screen real estate.
+No more, no less.

-The `SAYConversationTopic` has the same roles, but with different audio-specific manifestations.
+The `SAYConversationTopic` has similar roles, but with audio-specific manifestations:

-1. Declaring audio output:
-2. Handling voice input:
+1. Handling voice input: configuring voice command-recognizing behavior
+2. Declaring audio output: posting their audio content as an event sequence
-3. Managing the interface hierarchy:
+3. Managing the interface hierarchy: composing subtopics capable of handling lower-level UI concerns

-## Topics as Command Registries
+To learn more, let's discuss each of these roles in turn.

+### Handling Voice Input

+*Summary: Topics conform to SAYCommandRegistry, so they can be plugged into the conversation manager.
+They can define the recognizers relevant to their topic*

-## Topics as Audio Sources
+### Topics as Audio Sources

+*Summary: Topics confirm to SAYAudioEventSource, so again they can be plugged into the conversation manager.
+They say only whats relevant to their topic*

-## Topics as Hierarchies
+### Topics as Hierarchies

-// talk about root topic connection to sys mgr
+*Summary: Topics manage their subtopics.
+On the command recognizer side, they simply forward their subtopic's recognizers as their own.
+On the audio source side, they listen to their subtopic's events and compose them together with their own events into a single sequence.
+The root of the hierarchy is plugged into the conversation manager, which composes the whole tree, producing a single command registry and posting a single uadio event sequence.*